Dimensioning:To approx. 10% of the connected surface

 Roads that carry more than 1000 vehicles per 24 hours must always have a connection to the sewer system.

-The area required to build a bioswale system is approximately 16% of the total area of a new district.
+The area required to build a bioswale system is approximately 10% of the total connected and paved area of a new district.
 This percentage includes the use of gentle nature-friendly banks.
 Past experience in Enschede shows that the banks of a bioswale should be no steeper than 1:3 to allow mowing.

 Planting more specifically suited vegetation in bioswales can allow bioswales to play a greater part in enhancing the town or city’s biodiversity and affords them a more diverse and pleasing appearance.